$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: A description of the eigenspaces of the block graphs of STS and the first eigenspace of

 \subsection{The first eigenspaces of the block graphs of STSs, Grassmann and Johnson graphs}

 In the theorem below by $W$ we denote the incidence matrix of all $1$-subspaces of $\FF_q^n$ ($1$-subsets of $\{1,\ldots,n\}$ for $q=1$) vs $k$-subspaces $\FF_q^n$ ($1$-subsets of $\{1,\ldots,n\}$ for $q=1$).
-A vector is a {\it restriction} of a vector $v$ to a set $S$ if the vector is obtained deleting all the elements of $v$ having indices outside of $S$.
+A vector is a {\it restriction} of a vector $v$ to a set of its indices $S$ if the vector is obtained by deleting all the elements of $v$ having indices outside of $S$.
 This operation in coding theory is also known as {\it puncturing}.
-Contrary, when we say that a vector is an {\it extention} of $v$ if it is obtained by appending some extra elements to $v$.
+Contrary a vector $v$ is {\it extended} to a vector if the latter is obtained by appending some extra elements to $v$.

-\begin{theorem} Let $U$ be the set of all real-valued vectors of the vertices of the graph $J_q(n,1)$, $q\geq 1$ with the sum of values is zero.
-Then
+In what follows by $U(n,q)$ we denote the set of all real-valued nonzero vectors indexed by the vertices of the graph $J_q(n,1)$, $q\geq 1$ with the sum of its values being zero.
+We also use the shorthand notation $U(n)$ for $U(n,q)$ when $q$ is $1$.